We sure know how to pop a pill. Every day, Americans take 80 million aspirin tablets altogether. And the numbers just keep going up.

 Herbs and their medical effects are still being researched and confirmed.
 However, there are three good evidence-based options for back pain relief, which have shown positive results in recent studies.
 We’ll give you an overview of these effective herbs for back pain relief.

 Devil’s claw is great for reducing inflammation and pain, especially for the shoulders, hips, knees and back.
-It’s also common for treating arthritis or joint pain, as it’s good for minimizing swelling.
+It’s also commonly used for arthritis or joint pain, as it’s good for minimizing swelling.
 Studies for devil’s claw have expressed “strong” evidence for its effectiveness in treating lower back pain.

 Side effects: Devil’s claw may cause minor gastrointestinal symptoms.
-For those with easily upset stomachs, be sure to take a low dosage or try another herb for back pain relief.
+For those with easily upset stomachs, be sure to take a lower amount or try another herb for back pain relief.

 Don’t take it if: Anybody with ulcers, gallstones or diarrhea should avoid taking devil’s claw.
 In addition, if you’re pregnant, don’t take devil’s claw, as the effects on pregnancy are not studied or confirmed.